garybgenett/gary-os/README.md

 supports booting from removeable media.
 It provides a menu which auto-selects the most advanced option available.
 This menu can be updated at any time using the [scripts/grub.sh] script within GaryOS, following the directions in "GNU/Linux" below.
-The 'gary-os.grub.cfg' file can be updated anytime with the latest [grub/grub.menu.gary-os.cfg].
+The `gary-os.grub.cfg` file can be updated anytime with the latest [grub/grub.menu.gary-os.cfg].

 **GNU/Linux**